PACELab/TF-Pesto/README.md

 $ pip install /tmp/tensorflow-1.14.0-cp27-cp27mu-linux_x86_64.whl
 ```

-### Finally, Run the TensorFlow program as usual and it will follow the placements specified in above format
+#### Finally, we can run the TensorFlow program as usual and it will follow the placements specified in above format